Why subscribe to AfricaBrief?

 All the articles, news, reports, and other published content are produced by the AfricaBrief editorial team backed by our research team made up of people like you: freelance writers.

-Winston is a lecturer in Journalism and Mass Communication and professional journalist, and his career spans many countries, including reporting live from Brussels during the EU-Africa Leaders’ Summit in 2014, covering the tourism industry in South Africa, being in Naivasha, Kenya, covering a training of journalists on anti-smoking, and covering the annual Chewa Kulamba Ceremony in Zambia.
+Winston’s career spans many countries, including reporting live from Brussels during the EU-Africa Leaders’ Summit in 2014, covering the tourism industry in South Africa, being in Naivasha, Kenya, covering the training of journalists on anti-smoking, and covering the annual Chewa Kulamba Ceremony in Zambia.

 Trained in human rights reporting by the Canada-based Journalists for Human Rights (JHR) and in investigative journalism by Reuters Thomson Foundation during the Wealth of Nations Programme, Winston now specializes in investigative, solution journalism, including training intermediate journalism and writing.

-Gloria Masanza-Kanyangwa is our Engagement Editor, who has vast experience in journalism, having worked for some of Malawi's top radio stations, including Zodiak Broadcasting Station.
+Engagement Editor: Masanza-Kanyangwa has vast experience in journalism, having worked for some of Malawi's top radio stations, including Zodiak Broadcasting Station.